Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 - Super vague with little clarification

 Gold Coaching opens the door to everything V Shred for a totally-not-extreme $150 per month.
-This monthly subscription service gives you exclusive access to a V Shred coach, who you can contact 24/7 and who’ll also create a new custom diet and training plan for you each month.
+This monthly subscription service gives you exclusive access to a V Shred coach, who you can contact 24/7 and who’ll also create a new custom meal plan and training routine for you each month.
 Although the regular custom plan was a bust, splurging on the Gold Coaching plan also means unlimited access to every V Shred program ever.

 - Could be a steal for V Shred die-hards